 An air conditioned granny flat is great for ensuring comfort, and if it’s a reverse cycle air conditioner, it will be year-round comfort.

 It makes the flat self-sufficient from the house, so your loved one – or visitors – won’t ‘pop in’ to the main house when the mercury rises…they’ll have their own air-conditioned space.

 Of course, you could make do with ceiling fans, but unfortunately all fans do is push the hot, humid air around – it won’t cool the room and eliminate the humidity like a top brand air conditioner will.

-Which type of air conditioner is best for a granny flat?
+Which type of unit is best for an air conditioned granny flat?